kor3992/KorYoutubeDownloader/README.md

    3. sudo reboot
 -------------------------------
 You Also need to install Python
-You can download the ideal python here: https://www.python.org/downloads/release/python-31311/
+,you can download the ideal python here: https://www.python.org/downloads/release/python-31311/